firebird-finance/firebird-docs/docs/gvVALUEstakingguide.md

 8. Confirm the transaction request in your wallet and wait for a few minutes

-Congratulations, you now own $VALUE tokens in your wallet!
+Congratulations, you now own VALUE tokens in your wallet!

 ![Value Liquid homepage at valueliquid.io](img/seperator.png)

-#### PART 2 - OBTAIN YOUR gvVALUE TOKENS
+### PART 2 - OBTAIN YOUR gvVALUE TOKENS

-**For users who are NOT in the vGov (Governance Vault) currently**
+**For users who are NOT in the vGovernance (Governance Vault) currently**

-In order to obtain your gvVALUE tokens which is the asset that will be bridged across the Ethereum Mainnet and the Binance Smart Chain (BSC) Mainnet, you will be required to stake your $VALUE tokens to the vGov (formerly known as the Governance Vault). **When you stake your $VALUE tokens to the vGov, your $VALUE will be wrapped into a new token called $gvVALUE.
-When you unstake your $VALUE from the vGov, your $VALUE tokens will be unwrapped from $gvVALUE.
-If you send your $gvVALUE to another wallet, that new wallet will be able to redeem the $VALUE tokens using the vGov."
+In order to obtain your gvVALUE token which is the asset that will be bridged across the Ethereum Mainnet and the Binance Smart Chain (BSC) Mainnet, you will be required to stake your $VALUE tokens to the vGovernance (formerly known as the Governance Vault).

+When you stake your VALUE tokens to the vGovernance, your VALUE will be wrapped into a new token called gvVALUE.
+When you unstake your VALUE from the vGov, your VALUE tokens will be unwrapped from gvVALUE.
+If you send your gvVALUE to another wallet, that new wallet will be able to redeem the VALUE tokens using the vGovernance.

 **INSTRUCTIONS**